Berkhamsted U14s have won the 2020 Sisters n Sport National Schools Netball Championships. The tournament is one of the top events on…

 We are here to support and challenge our students, helping them grow into adventurous, motivated individuals with the purpose, drive and determination to succeed and the compassion and social skills required to be part of an effective team.
 They learn to appreciate and notice their own strengths and to value the qualities of others so that all students feel valued and appreciated as individuals and there is a friendly and mutually supportive community.

 At Berkhamsted, we believe that our students develop by taking responsibility for their actions.
 It is normal for teenagers to make mistakes and they can be wonderful learning opportunities.
 We like to work with parents to ensure that students will learn that choices have consequences and that something positive can come out of problems and difficulties.

 We strive to ensure that our students leave Berkhamsted Sixth with resilience, ambition and motivation and the courage to be the best people that they can be and the self-compassion to accept themselves as they are.
 They are independent, confident and resourceful, equipped with the skills and strategies they will need to enter the next stage of their lives as leaders.

 Our aim at Berkhamsted Sixth is to instill our students with a strong sense of discipline and accountability within a relaxed and friendly atmosphere.

 We encourage our students to take responsibility for their self-discipline, adhering to our school rules and Code of Conduct.
-We believe our pupils develop by taking responsibility for their mistakes as and when they make them, rather than adopting a culture of blaming others or seeking excuses.
+We believe our students develop by taking responsibility for their mistakes as and when they make them, rather than adopting a culture of blaming others or seeking excuses.
 We do not expect them to be perfect, but we do expect them to be willing to acknowledge when they have made poor choices and to be prepared to learn from them for the future.